COMPACT INTUITIVTM System

-INDICATIONS AND IMPORTANT SAFETY INFORMATION FOR THE COMPACT INTUITIV SYSTEM
+INDICATIONS AND IMPORTANT SAFETY INFORMATION FOR THE COMPACT INTUITIVTM SYSTEM

-The COMPACT INTUITIV System is an AC-powered device with a fragmenting needle for cataract surgery to disrupt a cataract with ultrasound and extract the cataract.
-The Single-Use Pack is used with the COMPACT INTUITIV System.
+The COMPACT INTUITIVTM System is an AC-powered device with a fragmenting needle for cataract surgery to disrupt a cataract with ultrasound and extract the cataract.
+The Single-Use Pack is used with the COMPACT INTUITIVTM System.
 The Single-Use Pack is sterilized using Ethylene Oxide and is designed for single use only.

 READ THE FOLLOWING SAFETY PRECAUTIONS AND WARNINGS CAREFULLY BEFORE YOU USE THE SYSTEM IN SURGERY

 - Do not use extension cords with your machine.

 - Do not overload your AC electrical outlet.

 - If there is damage to the cord or the plug, do not use the instrument.
 A damaged cable can cause an electric shock to the user or a fire hazard to the system.
 Call Johnson & Johnson Surgical Vision, Inc. customer service to order a new cord.

 - Do not block the openings as heat build-up can cause system failures that can result in a fire hazard.
 The instrument has ventilation openings at the rear of the console to allow ambient air intake and the release of heat generated during operation.

 - Do not block the air fans on the bottom of the console as heat build-up can cause system failures which can result in a fire hazard.